 Locate A Pet Friendly Place To Go

-Not all emergency shelters allow pets, and those that do may have strict guidelines.
-Familiarize yourself with your community’s evacuation facilities and policies so you’ll know your options.
-If your local shelter doesn’t accept pets, here are the steps to plan your family’s safe evacuation:
+After you’ve gathered and packed the things you and your pets would need in an emergency evacuation, the second step is figuring out where you’ll go.
+Not all emergency shelters allow pets, and those that do might have strict guidelines.
+Start by familiarizing yourself with your community’s evacuation facilities and their policies so you’ll know your options.

-The path of dangerous weather and possible road closures might impact your planned escape route, so map out two or three possible destinations.
-Then locate pet friendly accommodations in each city.
+The path of dangerous weather and possible road closures could impact your planned evacuation route.
+So map out two or three potential options.
+Then locate pet friendly accommodations in each destination.

-READ MORE ⇒ Hotel Chains Where Pets Stay Free
+READ MORE ⇒ Pet Policies For All U.S. Hotel Chains

-It takes time to make sure you’re prepared for an emergency evacuation with pets.
-But a little advance planning can save you a lot of stress and heartache if the need arises.
-Know yourself, know your pets, and make sure you have a plan to keep everyone safe and happy!
+It takes some time to prepare for an emergency evacuation with pets.
+But it’s an investment that will save you a lot of stress and heartache if the need arises.
+And making a plan that considers your needs as well as your pets will keep everyone safe!